+A blanket mortgage can be a powerful tool for real estate investors and developers managing multiple properties.
+It simplifies financing, enhances portfolio management, and provides cost-efficiency.
 Some commercial real estate investors have several properties and understand that juggling several mortgages with various interest rates and terms can be challenging.
-That is where a blanket loan can be a possible solution.

 A blanket loan allows you to make a single payment to a single bank with one set of loan terms.
 This allows you to buy, hold or sell many properties under one loan without causing a due on sale clause.
 The blanket mortgage programs are not available at every bank.